Take a free test of the latest hearing aids with Earpros

 Many individuals often overlook the risks of regularly using cotton swabs or Q-Tips for ear cleaning.
 The persistent scraping against the delicate walls of the ear canal can cause abrasions or, in more severe instances, puncture the eardrum.
 The absence of pain does not necessarily indicate that there is no damage.
 If you notice blood on Q-tip after cleaning your ears with a cotton bud, or if there is blood present on the Q-tip mixed with earwax, it could be a sign of an injury within the ear canal.
 It's crucial to be gentle when cleaning your ears and to avoid inserting any objects deep into the ear canal to prevent such injuries.

-Otitis media, which encompasses both acute and chronic forms of ear infections, is a notable cause of ear bleeding.
-These infections can result in the accumulation of pus and fluid in the middle ear, leading to increased pressure that may cause the eardrum to rupture, resulting in discharge that can include blood.
-In instances of persistent purulent middle ear infections, medical intervention may be necessary.
-This often involves the insertion of tympanostomy tubes, also known as pressure equalization (PE) tubes, which serve to ventilate the middle ear and prevent the build-up of fluids.
+Otitis media, which includes both acute and chronic ear infections, is a common cause of ear bleeding.
+These infections can lead to the accumulation of pus and fluid in the middle ear, increasing pressure that may cause the eardrum to rupture and discharge blood.
+In cases of persistent infection, medical intervention may be needed, often involving the insertion of tympanostomy tubes, also known as pressure equalization (PE) tubes, to ventilate the middle ear and prevent fluid build-up.

 3. Foreign objects and bleeding ears risks